Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

 \begin{remark} During the proof of \cref{lem:maximal:main_true_path_lemma}, we relied on our stipluation that we do not eliminate any balls during a stage at which some balls are pullable.
 So we showed that we can get $|\Y{\alpha}{s+1}|\ge k$, but it is possible that immediately after that, some balls from $\Y{\alpha}{s+1}$ are eliminated, reducing the size of the set.
 It seems quite silly that \cref{lem:maximal:main_true_path_lemma} would depend on such an unimportant timing trick.

 Indeed, it does not.
 We could allow balls to be pulled and eliminated at the same stage.
 But then, in order to prove \cref{lem:maximal:main_true_path_lemma}, we would need to first show that if more and more balls are supplied to $\Y{\alpha}$, then many of these balls would not be eliminated.
-We will now do this; it is merely a convenience for our presentation, to delay this part of the argument, as the statement of \cref{lem:maximal:permanent_residents_on_true_path} would be more complicated if we did not already have \cref{lem:maximal:main_true_path_lemma}. \end{remark}
+We will now do this; it is merely a convenience for our presentation, to delay this part of the argument, instead of essentially proving \cref{lem:maximal:main_true_path_lemma} and \cref{lem:maximal:permanent_residents_on_true_path} together. \end{remark}